About

-Hazal Azeri’s work is deeply rooted in the intersections of object biographies and human biographies.
-Drawing inspiration from her own experiences and early encounters with artefacts, she explores themes of continuity, change, and transformation.
-Azeri’s ceramics reflect the reciprocal relationship between humans and their material world; how we shape objects, and how they, in turn, shape us.
+Hello, I’m Hazal, an archaeologist and ceramicist, specialising in hand-built forms.
+I explore the intertwined biographies of objects and humans, drawing on personal experiences and early encounters with artefacts.
+Continuity, change, and transformation drive my work as I focus on the reciprocal relationship between humans and their material world; how we shape objects, and how they, in turn, shape us.

-Clay, with its enduring presence across millennia, embodies human agency.
-It holds gestures, interactions, and stories that outlive the maker’s hand.
-Each piece becomes a vessel of memory; bridging past and present, material and identity.
-And now, they wait to build new memories with those who will live alongside them.
+Clay, with its enduring presence across millennia, embodies gestures and stories that outlast the maker, becoming vessels of memory and bridges between past and present, material and identity.
+Now, they wait to build new memories with those who will live alongside them.

 Commissions are welcome.